adventuregamestudio/ags/Android/README.md

 The easiest way to build the app is to create an Android project in Eclipse.
 Choose the "create from existing source" option and point Eclipse to the launcher directory.

+To build from the command line, you can use the tool 'ant'.

+    $ export ANDROID_HOME=/opt/android-sdk-linux
+    $ cd <SOURCE>/Android/launcher_list
+    $ ant debug
+    $ ant release # for release build

 ##Native engine library

 This is the main AGS engine code.
 It must be compiled using the Android NDK.
-This can simply be done by running
+This can simply be done by running ndk-build within the <SOURCE>Android/library directory.

+e.g. (assuming the ndk is installed in /opt)

+    $ export PATH=$PATH:/opt/android-ndk-r10e
+    $ cd <SOURCE>/Android/library
-    ndk-build
+    $ ndk-build

-inside the <SOURCE>/Android/library directory.
 The native code is built for all current Android architecture, that is armv6, armv7-a, x86 and mips.